Operation Flash: 3 May

-On 3 May, Croatia and the RSK reached an agreement, mediated by the personal representative of the Secretary-General of the United Nations Yasushi Akashi, to end hostilities by 4 pm later that day.
-Consequently, the RSK General Staff instructed the 18th West Slavonian Corps to cease fire at 3 pm.
-Babić in turn ordered Lieutenant Colonel Stevo Harambašić, the commanding officer of the RSK 51st Infantry Division to surrender 7,000 troops and civilians encircled by the HV south of Pakrac to the Argentinian UNCRO battalion—as agreed by with the Croatian authorities.
+On 3 May, Croatia and the RSK reached an agreement, mediated by the personal representative of the Secretary-General of the United Nations Yasushi Akashi, to end hostilities by 4:00 p.m. later that day.
+Consequently, the RSK General Staff instructed the 18th Western Slavonian Corps to cease fire at 3:00 p.m.
+Babić in turn ordered Lieutenant Colonel Stevo Harambašić, the commanding officer of the RSK 51st Infantry Division to surrender 7,000 troops and civilians encircled by the HV south of Pakrac to the Argentine UNCRO battalion—as agreed by with the Croatian authorities.
 Harambašić and about 600 troops surrendered on 3 May, while many more remained in the Psunj mountain east and southeast of Pakrac.
 The surrender was accepted by Pakrac chief of police, Nikola Ivkanec.

 4 May and beyond

 As hundreds of RSK troops refused to surrender, remaining in the Psunj forests, Bobetko appointed Stipetić to conduct mop-up operations against those troops.
 The HV used artillery attacks to flush approximately 1,500 RSK troops towards its positions and captured them by the end of the day.
 Nonetheless, the HV and the Croatian special police continued to sweep the area for any remaining RSK military personnel.
 One such group of about 50 soldiers of the RSK 2nd Battalion of the 98th Infantry Brigade swam across the Sava River into the Republika Srpska on 7 May.
 The mop-up operations were completed by 20 May, when the last remaining RSK troops surrendered to the Croatian police on Psunj.